goblint/analyzer/docs/user-guide/inspecting.md

 4. Inspect results at <http://localhost:8080>.

 Modern browsers' security settings forbid some file access which is necessary for g2html to work, hence the need for serving the results via Python's `http.server` (or similar).

+If you are on macOS, instead of steps 3 and 4, you can also run `open result/index.xml -a Safari`.